5 Vitamins & Supplements for Healthy Sleep

-According to a new survey from Consumer Reports1, Americans aren't getting a good night’s rest.
-Based off the results, about 27% of adults are experiencing trouble either falling asleep or staying asleep.
-Meanwhile, 68% of Americans experience sleep trouble at least once a week – that is roughly 164 million Americans!
+According to a survey from Consumer Reports1, Americans aren't sleeping so well.
+About 27% of adults are experiencing trouble either falling asleep or staying asleep.
+Meanwhile, 68% of Americans experience sleep trouble at least once a week – roughly 164 million Americans!

 Of course, the constant hustle and bustle of our modern world means that we need our sleep more than ever.
-So, what can we do to improve our sleep?
-It really comes down to diet, but getting all the vitamins and nutrients you need can be difficult.
-That's why taking supplements to fill in any gaps that you may be missing can help you catch some zzz's.
+So what can we do to improve our sleep?
+Nutrition is certainly a factor, but it's not always easy to get all the nutrients we need from diet alone.
+That's why taking sleep supplements to fill in the gaps may help you catch some zzz's.

-Here are some of the best vitamins and supplements for a good night's sleep:
+Here are some of the best vitamins and supplements to support a good night's sleep:

 1. Vitamin C

-When most people think Vitamin C, they relate it to the wonderful immunity-boosting properties that it's famous for.
-But some studies suggest2 that people with low levels of Vitamin C may actually have increased risks of experiencing sleep problems.
-Those that have less Vitamin C can wake up more frequently throughout the night, leading to less restful sleep.
+When most people think of Vitamin C, they think about its immune-support benefits.
+But some studies show2 that people with low levels of Vitamin C also wake up more frequently throughout the night, leading to less restful sleep.
 Make sure you're getting enough vitamin C to avoid this.

 2. Vitamin D

 Vitamin D is known as the sunshine vitamin, but it's alo been linked3 with helping us get our nighttime zzz’s.
-Not only does sunshine exposure help regulate our circadian rhythms, research shows that vitamin D deficiency may shorten the duration of your sleep and increase your risk of sleep disturbances.
-Some studies have associated certain sleep disorders4, like obstructive sleep apnea and insomnia, with Vitamin D deficiency.
+Not only does sunshine exposure help regulate our circadian rhythms, research shows that vitamin D deficiency is linked with an increased risk of sleep disturbances4, including obstructive sleep apnea and insomnia.

 Melatonin is perhaps best known as the hormone that helps regulate the body’s circadian rhythms.
 When night falls, melatonin is released to cue your body to settle down for sleep.
-Circadian rhythms are triggered by light, so if you don't get out in the sunlight enough during the day, and yo're looking at bright screen light at night, your body may not release melatonin as it should.
-Studies suggest5 that melatonin supplements can aid your body in getting a more restful night of sleep.
+Circadian rhythms are triggered by light, so if you don't get out in the sunlight enough during the day, and you're looking at bright screen light at night, your body may not release melatonin as it should.
+Studies suggest5 that melatonin supplements can help your body settle down for sleep at night.

 Magnesium helps your body produce melatonin.
 It also helps your muscles and nerves relax to let you unwind for a good night's sleep.
 But according to the Nutritional Magnesium Association6, over 75% of all Americans aren’t hitting their daily recommended dose of magnesium.